The objectives of this corporation shall be:

 Section 1.
-Executive Committee – The Executive Committee shall consist of the President, President Elect, Secretary, Treasurer and Immediate Past President.
+Executive Committee – The Executive Committee shall consist of the President, President Elect, Secretary, Treasurer, Immediate Past President and the MBBA-NH – NHHFA Member at Large.
 The President shall be the Chairperson of the Executive Committee.
-A majority of the members of the Executive Committee shall have full power to transact all business of the Association when the Board is not in session.
+Most of the members of the Executive Committee shall have full power to transact all business of the Association when the Board is not in session.
 The actions of the Executive Committee shall be reported to and ratified by the Board at their next regular meeting.

 Section 2.
 Nominating Committee – The Nominating Committee shall consist of as many members that are required to perform its responsibilities and shall be responsible for recruiting qualified candidates for the Board.

 Section 3.
-Ethics & Legislative Committee – The Ethics & Legislative Committee shall consist of not less than three (3) members.
-This Committee shall be responsible for working with state officials, the Association lobbyist, Board members and members of the community and industry to insure that Association members are kept aware of all matters related to the mortgage industry that may affect their operations.
-This Committee also will be responsible for member grievance matters and promoting ethical business practices and behavior.
+Legislative Committee – The Legislative Committee shall consist of not less than three (3) members.
+This Committee shall be responsible for working with state officials, the Association lobbyist, Board members and members of the community and industry to ensure that Association members are kept aware of all matters related to the mortgage industry that may affect their operations.

 Any member in good standing with the Mortgage Bankers and Brokers Association may file a grievance with the Association against another member of the Association.
 The grievance must be filed in writing outlining all facts related to the grievance and must be filed with the Board of Governors of the Association.
-The Board of Governors (Board) will direct the Ethics & Legislative Committee to investigate the grievance and report back to the Board their findings and recommendations.
+The Board of Governors (Board) Executive Committee will investigate the grievance and report back to the Board their findings and recommendations.
 The investigation will include, but will not be limited to, interviews with all concerned parties and gathering of facts and materials that relate to the grievance.
-At any meeting between the Board and/or the Ethics & Legislative Committee and any parties involved in the grievance the parties involved may, if they elect to, be represented by legal counsel.
+At any meeting between the Board and any parties involved in the grievance the parties involved may, if they elect to, be represented by legal counsel.

-1. All grievances must be made in writing to the Board and will be referred to the Ethics and Legislative Committee Chairperson by the Board.
-In certain situations the Board may elect to handle the grievance at the Board level.
-The Chairperson of the Ethics & Legislative Committee will, within ten (10) days of receipt of the grievance by the Committee, send copies of the written grievance to all parties involved.
+- All grievances must be made in writing to the Board and will be referred to the Executive Committee.
+In certain situations, the Board may elect to handle the grievance at the Board level.
+Within ten (10) days of receipt of the grievance by the Board, the Executive Director will send copies of the written grievance to all parties involved.

-2. The Ethics & Legislative Committee Chairperson will try to resolve the grievance verbally with the parties involved.
+- The Executive Committee will try to resolve the grievance verbally with the parties involved.

-3. If verbal communication cannot resolve the grievance then the Chairperson of the Ethics & Legislative Committee will, within thirty days of receipt of the grievance, form a special committee made up of members of the Board of Governors and/or members of the Ethics & Legislative Committee.
+- If verbal communication cannot resolve the grievance then the Executive Board will, within thirty days of receipt of the grievance, form a special committee made up of members of the Board of Governors and/or members of the standing Committees.
 The purpose of this special committee will be to investigate the grievance.
-If for any reason there is, or appears to be, a conflict of interest between the Chairperson of the Ethics & Legislative Committee and the party filing the grievance the Board will appoint another person to act as Chairperson of the Committee to resolve the grievance.
-If any member of the Ethics & Legislative Committee has, or appears to have, a conflict of interest they must recuse themselves from serving on the Committee as it relates to the grievance.
+If for any reason there is, or appears to be, a conflict of interest between the Executive Committee and the party filing the grievance the Board will appoint another person to act as Chairperson of the Committee to resolve the grievance.
+If any member of the Committee has, or appears to have, a conflict of interest they must recuse themselves from serving on the Committee as it relates to the grievance.
 This Committee, upon completion of the investigation, will report its findings and recommendations to the Board.

-4. Any grievance referred by any State or Federal Authority will be handled in the same manner and the final outcome will be communicated back to the State or Federal Authority.
+- Any grievance referred by any State or Federal Authority will be handled in the same manner and the outcome will be communicated back to the State or Federal Authority.

 NOTICE OF GRIEVANCE

-The written grievance must be mailed to Mortgage Bankers and Brokers Association of New Hampshire, 6 Garvins Falls Road, Suite 106, Concord, NH 03301, or such address as may be designated from time to time, and must contain at a minimum the following:
+The written grievance must be mailed to Mortgage Bankers and Brokers Association of New Hampshire, P. O. Box 2815 Concord, NH 03302-2815, or such address as may be designated from time to time, and must contain at a minimum the following:

 - Name of the person(s) making the grievance, his/her company name, address and phone number.